Alamantus/robbie.antenesse.net/_posts/2020-11-25-exporting-google-photos.md

 Just one last reminder: all of the files you just downloaded and processed _are_ still on Google's servers, so if you want to completely cut the Google cord, you'll have to delete them from there.

 Enjoy being disconnected from Google Photos!

+## Other Options and More

+Since posting this, I've seen a lot of great discussion and suggestions around this subject.
+I'll use this section to add more tips and options for exporting and organizing your Google Photos that might be more effective depending on your specific needs as I am able to compile them!

+In the meantime, check out the comments below and the comments where I [posted on Reddit](https://old.reddit.com/r/selfhosted/comments/k1i0bw/i_wrote_a_detailed_guide_to_help_people_get_their/) for some good discussions about alternative options to Google Photos and potential issues with using the Google Takeout system.